 I take my Model and Me photos using an Olympus PEN E-PL7, mounted on a tripod and using the O.I.
 Share app on my phone as remote.
 Master SY takes most of my #everydaystyle photos with the PEN E-PL7 and I import them into my phone using the same app.
 This post explains more.

 My first advice to you is to buy a copy of How to Start a Blog by Louisa Clare.
 This is a great resource for new and would-be bloggers.
 I’d then suggest buying two of Problogger’s e-books, Problogger’s Guide to Your First Week in Blogging and 31 Days to Build a Better Blog.

 I’ve also got an archive filled with blogging how-to advice that you might want to check out here.
 Want a summary of my blog posts about blogging?
 Jade Craven has compiled this post: 14 lessons you can learn from Nikki Parkinson.

 A number of successful Australian bloggers are now offering online courses to help new and emerging bloggers build a better blow.
 Check out Chantelle Ellem’s Clever Cookie School of Blog; Pip Lincolne’s Blog with Pip e-course; Kate McKibbin’s Secret Bloggers’ Business bootcamp and Louisa Clare’s Be Brandlicious.
 All are fabulous.
 My advice would be to look at each of them and see which course more relates to your and your blog aims.

 How do you make money from your blog?

 There are many ways to use your blog as a platform from which to grow a business.
 Here are just 10 ways.
-This blog’s main income source is from sponsored work with brands (read my disclosure statement here), paid speaking jobs, banner advertising and now book publishing.
+This blog’s main income source is from sponsored work with brands (read my disclosure statement here), the Styling You Shop, paid speaking jobs, banner advertising and now book publishing.
 Here’s a post I wrote about the subject on Problogger.